modxorg/Docs/en/extending-modx/tutorials/using-custom-database-tables.md

 ### PHP Namespace

-   1. With MODX 3, our Models and Processors use PHP Namespaces and are auto-loadable.
+   1. With MODX 3, our Models and Processors use PHP Namespaces and are autoloadable.
    2. Example, at the top of your Model class files, MODX generates a php namespace declaration

       ```php